markwinter/tmxjson/README.md

 # tmxjson

-tmxjson is a library for reading json formatted maps from the [Tiled tool](http://www.mapeditor.org/).
+tmxjson is a library for reading json formatted maps exported from the [Tiled Map Editor](http://www.mapeditor.org/).

 ### Using Tiled and tmxjson
 Make sure your `Tile Layer Format` is set to `CSV`.
 You must also embed your tilesets into the map.
 Then you can export